fitthejob/cx-demo/README.md

 This repository currently centers on `connect-pbx/`, an infrastructure project for building and operating an Amazon Connect based PBX/contact-center platform with Terraform, manifest-driven module selection, operator runbooks, and a lightweight local deployment dashboard.

-The goal is not just to provision AWS resources, but to give operators a repeatable way to bootstrap accounts, deploy environment-specific capabilities, validate module eligibility, and run day-to-day telephony operations with documentation close to the code.
+The goal is not just to provision AWS resources, but to give operators a fast, repeatable way to bootstrap accounts, deploy environment-specific capabilities, validate module eligibility, and run day-to-day telephony operations with documentation close to the code.

 ## Why this repo exists